City-of-Helsinki/drupal-helfi-platform/documentation/local.md

 [Druidfi tools](https://github.com/druidfi/tools) library provides generic (`make`) commands to ease the development process.

-You can list available commands by running `make`.
+You can list available commands by running `make help`.
 Run `make -n {command}` to see actions behind the given command.

 ## Docker compose